 All vehicles must have a sticker - see National Scheme

-A sticker must be bought and displayed in the windscreen - see National Scheme.
+A sticker must be bought before driving into the zone and displayed in the windscreen - see National Scheme.
 This sticker is then valid for all LEZs in Germany.

 Permanent, 365 days a year.